jason-lohoefer/jasons-knowledge-base/content/index.md

 ---
-title: Template for Knowledge Base Docs Websites
+title: Jason's Traveling Knowledge Base Website
 ---
+**Traveling is all about exploring new places, meeting new people, and creating memories you’ll never forget.**
 ## The index page

 This is the index page (`content/index.md`) of your knowledge base docs.
 It serves as the home page for your website.